Interface AudioTrack

 Set the volume of this track, in the range 0-100.
 Values higher than 100 are clipped to 100.

-bool append(int4 samples[], optional bool loop)
+bool append(int4 samples[], optional bool loop, int loopToFrame, int loopAtFrame)

 Append a further set of audio samples, to be played immediately after the prior set of samples has completed playback.
 If loop is set to true, this sample set is looped until append() or finish() is called.
+Note that, once this newly-appended sample begins playing, any prior sample is removed and cleaned up.

 void finish()